mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 subverts the rules of the language in parts.
 Dependency injection in angular happens by default through converting the JavaScript function back into a string (which yields the code) and then to use a regular expression to parse the function arguments.
-If you come new to Angular that makes no sense at all and even now I find the whole idea of doing it like this just inherently wrong.
+If you are new to Angular that makes no sense at all and even now I find the whole idea of doing it like this just inherently wrong.
 For a start, it subverts what JavaScript people have been doing for quite a while and that is treating local variables as